divjot0/Consensus-From-Trust/README.md

 # Consensus-From-Trust
-In this work I have implemented a node that’s part of a block-chain-based distributed consensus protocol.
-Specifically, the code will receive incoming transactions and blocks and maintain an updated block chain.
-The method does not require proof of work to reach consensus given some assumptions.

-#Assumptions
-The recieved transactions are all valid.
+For this work, I have designed and implemented a distributed consensus algorithm given a graph of “trust” relationships between nodes.
+This is an alternative method of resisting sybil attacks and achieving consensus; it has the benefit of not “wasting” electricity like proof-of-work does.